-If you are looking for the best chocolate French silk pie recipe ever you’ve found it!
+If you are looking for the best chocolate French silk pie recipe ever you've found it!
 Using dark cocoa instead of chocolate in the filling not only makes it unbelievably creamy it gives a deeper chocolate flavor.
-This recipe does use raw eggs – if this concerns you then feel free to use an equal amount of pasteurized egg product.
+This recipe does use raw eggs - if this concerns you then feel free to use an equal amount of pasteurized egg product or try this decadent chocolate chess pie.
 The flavor and texture will not be the same, however.
 Pregnant women, very young children, and people with weak immune systems are cautioned by the FDA to not ingest raw eggs.
 Please research carefully and come to your own conclusions.
 This post was originally published in December 2009.
 The recipe and images have been updated.

 Chocolate desserts are about my favorite of anything.
 The rich, deep, chocolate flavor coupled with the melt-in-your-mouth creaminess of French Silk is nearly impossible to resist.
 Believe it or not this chocolate French Silk pie recipe is easy to make and it is a great basic recipe that allows you to experiment with flavor.
 There are so many ways to add interest to this recipe!
 I've made a red velvet French Silk pie and I even use it in tortes, cakes, and other items.